-BPMN defines2 different types of tasks that can be considered for decision-making roles.
-The relevant tasks are as shown in Error!
-Reference source not found.
-Error: Reference source not found.
+BPMN defines different types of tasks that can be considered for decision-making roles.
+The relevant tasks are as shown in Error: Reference source not found:

-2 See ch 10.2.3 in the BPMN Specification.
+See ch 10.2.3 in the BPMN Specification.

-Table 70: BPMN tasks relevant to DMN
+Table 72: BPMN tasks relevant to DMN